sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Q set1.md

    - The `ENTRYPOINT` instruction is similar but provides more flexibility and allows you to configure how the command is executed.
    - Example using `CMD`: `CMD ["node", "app.js"]`

-8. **User**:
-   - The `USER` instruction sets the user that the subsequent instructions will run as.
-It's used for security and to limit the permissions of the running container.
-   - Example: `USER myuser`

-9. **Labeling**:
-   - The `LABEL` instruction allows you to add metadata to your image, such as version information, maintainer details, or custom labels.
-   - Example: `LABEL version="1.0" maintainer="John Doe"`

-10. **Cleanup**:
-    - It's a best practice to use `RUN` commands to clean up unnecessary files or caches to reduce the image size.
-    - Example: `RUN apt-get clean && rm -rf /var/lib/apt/lists/*`

 ## what is system-prune in docker?
 "docker system prune" is a Docker command used to reclaim disk space by removing unused resources such as stopped containers, dangling images, and other objects like networks and volumes.
 It helps keep your Docker environment clean and reduces the storage footprint of Docker on your system by deleting resources that are no longer needed.
 Be cautious when using this command, as it will permanently remove these resources, potentially impacting running containers and data.